PRIVATE PARANORMAL INVESTIGATORS

 Digital Voice Recorder – If you want to capture EVP (electronic voice phenomenon) then you want to have a digital recorder going at all times.
 Give a recorder to your lead investigator, your intuitive, and possibly your skeptic.
 To capture good EVP, everyone must stop all motion, someone will ask a question, and wait at least 5 seconds for an answer.
 You may not be able to hear anything, but your recorder might.
 You’ll analyse it later.

-Go-Pro cameras - or a cheaper equivalent - these little cameras are cool, you can wear them on your body with the right attachments, they are super clear video images in 1080p or HD recording, they are easy to convert to full spectrum, you can also leave these in areas as your locked off camera and retrieve later, easy to download and quite cheap to buy, their is a plethora of accessories to buy and use with your Go-Pro cams.
+Go-Pro cameras - or a cheaper equivalent - these little cameras are cool, you can wear them on your body with the right attachments, they are super clear video images in 1080p or HD recording, they are easy to convert to full-spectrum, you can also leave these in areas as your locked off camera and retrieve later, easy to download and quite cheap to buy, there is a plethora of accessories to buy and use with your Go-Pro cams.

-Laptop computer - You can bring this with you for downloading your photos and EVP recordings and analyse on site if you wish, or just to download and store your findings until you get home to analyse their, either way it frees up your cameras memory if you are killing it with your photography.
-You can do so much with a laptop and cheap(ish) to buy, you can clean up EVP, store your photos, store your digital video evidence and edit it.
-You can even go Live to your followers on Youtube and facebook now, just hook up a night vision camera to your laptop and go out live, you will obviously need to be hooked up to wifi for this, or tethered to another device to get your live show out there.
+Laptop computer - You can bring this with you for downloading your photos and EVP recordings and analyse on-site if you wish, or just to download and store your findings until you get home to analyse there, either way, it frees up your camera's memory if you are killing it with your photography.
+You can do so much with a laptop and cheap(ish) to buy, you can clean up EVP, store your photos, store your digital video evidence, and edit it.
+You can even go Live to your followers on Youtube and Facebook now, just hook up a night vision camera to your laptop and go out live, you will obviously need to be hooked up to wifi for this, or tethered to another device to get your live show out there.

-When you are getting serious, or just want some extra tech, you can add further more specialist equipment to your inventory, like, REM-PODS, OVILUS, SB-7 SB-11 spirit box, laser grids, SLS camera, EM-Pumps, REM-Pods, their is lots of kit out their, most you have to import from America, but just watch how much you pay for something, their is some good looking gear out their that costs upwards of £100 to £1000 to buy, yet costs just $20 to make, and seriously, some of his stuff you can make yourself, and you don’t need to be a tech savvy genius to make it.
+When you are getting serious, or just want some extra tech, you can add furthermore specialist equipment to your inventory, like, REM-PODS, OVILUS, SB-7 SB-11 spirit box, laser grids, SLS camera, EM-Pumps, REM-Pods, there is a lot of kit out their, most you have to import from America, but just watch how much you pay for something, there is some good looking gear out there that costs upwards of £100 to £1000 to buy, yet costs just $20 to make, and seriously, some of his stuff you can make yourself, and you don’t need to be a tech-savvy genius to make it.

 8. Think about safety

-Walkie Talkies – If your team splits up, it’s vital to be able to reach them in an emergency and to check in.
-Make sure your walkie talkies have a long range and don’t pick up interference from other devices.
+Walkie Talkies – If your team splits up, it’s vital to be able to reach them in an emergency and to check-in.

 Door Stops – It’s a good idea to prop open doors so they don’t get mysteriously slammed or locked on you, (Do Not Prop open FIRE DOORS), preventing you from getting out in a hurry.